madebits/madebits.github.io/r/nodejs-grunner.md

 G.t('t1', extern('./t1.js'));
 ```

-The console output (`log`) of the external task in the example is redirected to be printed via `G.log` for consistent formating.
+The console output (`log`) of the external task in the example is redirected to be printed via `G.log` for consistent formating (with timestamps).

 ##Watching for File Changes